-Boulder for a reason.
-You'll start at the Chautauqua Trailhead, take Bluebell Road to the Bluebell Shelter, then follow signs for the Royal Arch Trail.
-The terrain is often stair-stepper-like, so be prepared to have some "are we there yet?" moments.
-Directions: Use Google Maps for navigation to parking at "Chautauqua Trailhead."
-See reverse for information on the Park to Park shuttle, available Memorial Day-Labor Day.
-Mallory Cave Trail rather artfully designed iron gate.
-The terrain of this trail is steep, heading up the mountainside for spectacular views, and the last section (open Oct.-March) is a serious scramble to reach the cave.
-Mallory Cave Trail is one of several in a network that leaves from the parking lot of the National Center for Atmospheric Research (NCAR).
-Directions: Use Google Maps for navigation to parking at "NCAR."
-Bear Peak access options.
+You'll begin on the Foothills North Trail and head west for about a half mile before joining with Hogback Ridge, a challenging but rewarding loop trail in less-trafficked north Boulder.
+Pass through fields of swaying tall grass access options.
 This shorter (yet steeper) South Mesa Trailhead option starts off on Mesa Trail and connects with Shadow Canyon South, which is cool, shady and tucked down in a canyon.
 The final stretch is a scramble to the exposed summit at 8,461 feet.
 Peak baggers can pop over to the adjacent South Boulder Peak (at 8,549 feet) to get a two-for-one.
 Directions: Use Google Maps for navigation to parking at "South Mesa Trailhead."
 Green Mountain Summit Loop

-For a few years, this entire trail was closed to protect a rare colony of bats from white-nose fungus infection.
-These days only the last section of the trail is closed April-September and the cave at the end is guarded from human entry with a cool and shady north side of the mountain through lush forests and beside seasonal trickling streams.
+Mallory Cave Trail is one of several in a network that leaves from the parking lot of the National Center for Atmospheric Research (NCAR).
+You'll start off on the Walter Orr Roberts Weather Trail, where interpretive cool and shady north side of the mountain through lush forests and beside seasonal trickling streams.
 After the final lung-busting stretch, you'll be rewarded by 360-degree views and, in summer, swarms of butterflies.
 This mountain climb is a serious endeavor, so prepare accordingly.
 Directions: Use Google Maps for navigation to parking at "Gregory Canyon Trailhead."
 Cars not registered in Boulder County must pay a \$5 parking fee at the parking lot.
-Photos, left to right: Rich Grant, Wendy Marie Stuart, NOAA ESRL, Nina B/Shutterstock.com, Jonathan B. Auerbach, Emiliano Lake-Herrera, Dave Sutherland, Phillip Yates, Ann G. Duncan, Ann G. Duncan, Dave Sutherland, Gwen Grav, Emma Zilber (emmazphotography.com), Erin Byrne, Traci Schaeffer, Andrew Magill-Flickr Creative Commons, Rich Grant
+Photos, left to right: Rich Grant, Wendy Marie Stuart, City of Boulder, NOAA ESRL, Nina B/Shutterstock.com, Jonathan B. Auerbach, Emiliano Lake-Herrera.
+Dave Sutherland.
+Phillip Yates.
+Ann G. Duncan.
+Ann G. Duncan.
+Dave Sutherland.
+Gwen Grav.
+Emma Zilber (emmazphotography.com), Erin Byrne, Traci Schaeffer, Andrew Magill-Flickr Creative Commons, Rich Grant

-With a 8,461-foot summit and views of Longs Peak from its summit, Bear Peak is a legitimate mountain climb (so prepare accordingly), yet it is conveniently accessed right within Boulder's city
+With an 8,461-foot summit and views of Longs Peak from its summit, Bear Peak is a legitimate mountain climb (so prepare accordingly), yet it is conveniently accessed right within Boulder's city

-At 8,144 feet, Green Mountain is third-tallest peak in Boulder's mountain backdrop.
-You will leave from the Gregory Canyon Trailhead and take your loop in the direction of either Gregory Canyon or Saddle Rock.
-Both are strenuous climbs up the
+(5) At 8,144 feet, Green Mountain is the third-tallest peak in Boulder's mountain backdrop.
+You will leave from the Gregory Canyon Trailhead and take your loop in the direction of either Gregory Canvon or Saddle Rock, Both are strenuous climbs up the